hebrewbug/NAS/README.md

 # NAS

 Some technologies, scripts and tools I use for my home NAS.
-And a little terraform experint for AWS cloud
+And a little terraform experiment for AWS cloud